azharthegeek/Generative-Adversarial-Networks--GANs/README.md

 ## Built with ❤︎

-> If you Think This File Need Improvement Pull a request or share suggestion at azharthegeek@gmail.com
+> If you Think This repository Need Improvement Pull a request or share suggestion at azharthegeek@gmail.com

-More Material on GAN's is Available on second Branch of this Respositery.(More data update soon)
+More Material on GAN's is Available on second Branch of this repository.(More data update soon)